dinhtrung/docker-php/README.md

-# PHP Docker ZTS Console
+# PHP Docker ZTS Console with cron, oci8, mysql and mongo

 PHP Environment with following extensions: